Loan Vs Line Of Credit inscription on the sheet

 • Business Line of Credit

-What is a Personal Loan?
+What is a loan?

-A Personal Loan is a lump sum of money that you can borrow from a lender and pay back with interest.
+A loan is a lump sum of money that you can borrow from a lender and pay back with interest.
 Loans can either be unsecured or secured.
 A secured loan is secured by an asset you provide as collateral, such as a car title, whereas an unsecured loan is not.

 The amount of money you can borrow with a Personal Loan may depend on your creditworthiness, the value of any collateral, and your ability to repay.

-How does a Personal Loan work?
+How does a loan work?

 Borrowing amount